ripl/SofaFramework-Docker/README.md

-Note: currently the runSofa gui that uses OpenGL doesn't work when the host machine has an nvidia GPU due to driver issues.
+Note: currently the runSofa gui that uses OpenGL doesn't work when the host machine has an nvidia GPU due (I believe) to driver issues.